jadecobra/python_tdd_exercises/source/calculator.rst

   The :doc:`AttributeError` was fixed by declaring a variable ``add`` in the ``calculator`` module, even though it is currently assigned to the null value :doc:`None </data structures: None>`

 * The new error is a :doc:`TypeError` which can occur when an ``object`` is used in a way that it is not supposed to be used.
-In this case the ``add`` variable is not callable because it refers to ``None`` which is not a callable object.
+In this case the ``add`` variable is not callable because it refers to :doc:`None </data structures: None>` which is not a callable object.
 I update the list of exceptions encountered

   .. code-block:: python